DEShawResearch/msys/doc/source/selections.rst

   ===============   ==========================================================

-The following built-in macros are defined when a System is first created.
+The following are implemented as macros.
-Users are free to override or delete them.

   ===========   ==========
   macro         definition